ignmilton/ignmilton.github.io/DealingWithExcuses.md

 ## 3. The Disciplinary Action

-You are one of the two student representatives of NIT Rourkela's ISDC (Institute Standing Disciplinary Committee), affectionately dubbed as the *DisCo*.
+You are one of the two student representatives of NITR's ISDC (Institute Standing Disciplinary Committee), affectionately dubbed as the *DisCo*.

 The case standing before you is an MTech student who reportedly assaulted another student in the campus library.
 He pleads his case: